 I have been saving this post about the Duquesne Incline for May 20.
 Today is the actual birthday of the Duquesne Incline, 140 years ago (May 20, 1877) the Duquesne Incline opened to the public.
 The Duquesne Incline as well as the Monongahela Incline are both still operate daily.
 Riding the incline and viewing Pittsburgh from Mt.
 Washington are staples on things to do when you visit Pittsburgh lists the incline image is one that is frequently featured in Pittsburgh photos.

-I’d like to think I know about some of the best place to see… Read the rest
+I’d like to think I know about some of the best place to see in Pittsburgh but nothing quite… Read the rest

 Tuesday – Sunday